-We have successfully defended our array of insurance carriers in more than 300 insurance bad faith cases, ranging from the deceptively simple and straightforward to the complex and technical.
+We have successfully defended an array of insurance carriers in more than 300 insurance bad faith cases, ranging from the deceptively simple and straightforward, to the complex and technical.
 These cases cover a wide variety of underlying insurance coverage and damage claims, including fire, smoke, water, earth movement, mold, earthquake, damage to artwork, and third party liability.

 Our core group of lawyers and paralegal professionals have a remarkable 150 plus years of collective insurance litigation experience.
 Our clients know that this experience helps them in their business in a variety of ways.
 We do not have to reinvent the wheel; we built that a long time ago.
-We never encounter a claim, fact pattern or challenge that we have not already seen, and overcome, usually many times.
-And the plaintiff’s bar knows our name and our work, a factor that in many cases directly results in a prompt, favorable, settlement demand.
+We never encounter a claim, fact pattern or challenge that we have not already experienced, anticipated, and overcome, many times over.
+And the plaintiff’s bar knows our name and our work, a factor that, in many cases, directly results in a prompt, favorable settlement demand.

-Learn about some of the examples of MacGregor & Madhok’s insurance bad faith defense by clicking the button below.
+Learn about some of the examples of Mr. MacGregor’s insurance bad faith defense by clicking the button below.

 What People Say About Us